Travel in Iceland remains normal. See details on the latest eruption

 5. IT’S NOT AS COLD AS YOU THINK!

 You’re unlikely to get completely wet (a dry suit serves the opposite purpose of a wetsuit!), but even if you do, the worst that should happen to you is a bit of coldness and some mild discomfort.
-It’s a good idea to bring a towel and change of clothes, just in case this unlikely event comes to pass.
+It’s a good idea to bring a towel and a change of clothes, just in case this unlikely event comes to pass.
 If nothing else, bring spare socks!

 6. LOCAL GUIDES CAN ENHANCE YOUR EXPERIENCE

 Iceland has a wealth of stunning, natural attractions and theoretically, you can drive to a swim site yourself, but we wouldn’t recommend it.
-A local guide will know the best places to go, the best practices, what to do in case of emergency and other key details.
+A local guide will know the best places to go, the best practices, what to do in case of emergency, and other key details.
 They’ll also provide that precious, precious dry suit!

 Ready to try snorkeling?
 Why not book your first snorkeling tour in Silfra today?